 This is, in part, because the bar for banning a substance is incredible low.
 Any banned substance must meet two of three criteria according to WADA: 1) It has the potential to enhance or enhances sport performance 2) It represents an actual or potential health risk to the athlete 3) It violates the spirit of sport.
 Because the "spirit of sport" clause is basically a freebie, a substance need only to potentially pose a health risk or potentially enhance performance, either of which is an easy hurdle to clear.

-Considering Sakho's case, UEFA's stern ruling, and the effects it has had on his career, it's certainly fair to wonder if Sakho might consider a lawsuit.
+Considering Sakho's case, UEFA's stern ruling, and the effects it had on his career, it's certainly fair to wonder if Sakho would consider a lawsuit.
 Jacobs didn't want to speculate on Sakho's intentions, especially since it would not be filed in the United States where Jacobs practices and he would likely not be involved.
 But he did say that a lawsuit is certainly "worth exploring."

 However, there are some potential complications.
 One is as exactly who to sue.
 Jacobs said UEFA would probably argue that they were informed of a positive drug test and had to pursue it according to their bylaws.
 So too might the Cologne lab argue they were simply following WADA's instructions.